deployd/AwaitScript/README.md

 ### Parallel processes

-I'm not sure of the best syntax for this, but Yyu should be able to use the `async` keyword to start an asynchronous operation and get its result later.
+I'm not sure of the best syntax for this, but you should be able to use the `async` keyword to start an asynchronous operation and get its result later.

 Either this: